hilton/hilton.github.com/blog/_posts/2023-04-18-universal-tools.md

 This meant that you could use a Trello board to manage different units of work equally well, and use multiple boards for different timescales: one for a twelve-month roadmap and another for week-long product increment.

-By releasing its boards from any particular process, Trello allowed teams to decide for themselves what coloured card labels _mean_, for example, and how to use each board.
+By freeing its boards from any particular process, Trello allowed teams to decide for themselves what coloured card labels _mean_, for example, and how to use each board.
 This resembles the flexibility that comes from making every field on a form optional, avoiding the bad data that comes from forcing people to enter _unknown_ or other garbage data.

 Simplification and a higher standard of user experience than usual in business software resulted in more joy and better collaboration.